-Other Services: Guest borrowers should be clearly aware that members of the College community always have priority in the use of services including, but not limited to: services of the Reference Librarian, on-line catalog, photocopiers, microfilm readers/printers, A/V equipment, computers, study carrels and rooms.
-Database searching is available at the discretion of the Reference Department.
+Other Services: Guest borrowers should be clearly aware that members of the College community always have priority in the use of services including, but not limited to: services of the Research Librarian, on-line catalog, photocopiers, microfilm readers/printers, A/V equipment, computers, study carrels and rooms.
+Database searching is available at the discretion of the Research & Instruction Department.
 Guest borrowers who would like to use information resources we receive as a federal depository library should have the same access to this information as other categories of users.
 Due to licensing agreements and contract restrictions some resources are not available to guest borrowers.

 Please direct questions about borrowing to Library Circulation Services